 Diet & Nutrition

 Hissing roaches are omnivorous and should be fed a varying diet.
 Fruits, vegetables and diets such as BugBurger are recommended for daily feeding.
-Gut loading, a process of feeding your insects a highly nutritious diet prior to offering them as prey to your reptiles is also recommended.
+Gut loading, a process of feeding your insects a highly nutritious diet prior to offering them as prey to your reptiles is highly recommended.
 You may offer dandelion greens the night before as a means to increase calcium consumption or do like we do and offer SuperLoad by Repashy Superfoods.

 This species is one of the more difficult to sex of all roaches.
 Males develop horns on the pronotum and thicker, hairier antennae.
 Sexual maturity is reached within 6 months.
 Females deposit and reabsorb the egg sack (ootheca) allowing the eggs to incubate internally, for 60-70 days, hatch and the nymph to exit giving the appearance of live birth.
 Each female can produce 20-40 young at a time.